Port Waikato: History

 Port Waikato was an important port during the New Zealand Wars of the 19th century.
 It was the first of the colonial settlements to be constructed after the wars, being started in 1863.
 It had until then been called Putataka, but soon the present name was in general use.
 The Māori name remains for the 354 m hill above the town.

 For many years Port Waikato was the transhipment point between ships of the Northern Steamship Co and the river steamers of the Waikato Shipping Co, run by Caesar Roose.
 The frequency increased to twice a week in 1924.
 At the same time a Cambridge to Port Waikato excursion was being run two or three times a year, taking 12 to 14 hours downstream and a few hours longer upstream.
 Now the only public transport is a morning and afternoon bus from Pukekohe on Thursdays.

+Coastal erosion

+Sunset Beach at Port Waikato has been subject to significant coastal erosion.
+In 2018, it was claimed that 30 m of land had been lost from the coast in the previous few years.

+In July 2024, a carpark above the beach was closed after 2 m of cliff edge was lost to erosion overnight.
+The local council plans for managed retreat and has replaced a community hall with a new community hub further inland.